loganwhite/notes/SDN/indigo_sdn_setup.md

 cmd port set 8,18,38 enable=yes
 cmd port set 8,18,38 autoneg=yes
 ```

 **NOTE:** that if using two indigo switches connecting together, one have to be **not enable*** `autoneg`, otherwise, the speed limit will not be enabled.

-**NOTE:** if setting the port speed to be 1000M which is the default maximum speed. `autoneg` should be set to yes.
-Otherwise, the link is not connected.
+**NOTE:** if you do not limit port speed.
+Left everything as default and don't have to set something specifically.

 Keyword `cmd` should be used here to invoke `port` command.
 The unit of speed is Mb.